Kelly v. Hegseth — First Amendment Rights (DC)

 In response, Hegseth formally censured Kelly and initiated proceedings within the Department of Defense to determine if his military rank and pay should be demoted in retirement.

 On Jan.
-20, 2026, 41 former military leaders—including former secretaries of the U.S. Army and Navy, retired senior officers, and Vet Voice Foundation—filed an amicus brief in the case supporting Kelly’s motion to temporarily block Hegseth’s disciplinary measures.
+20, 2026, 41 former military leaders and VVF filed an amicus brief in district court in the case supporting Kelly’s motion to temporarily block Hegseth’s disciplinary measures.

-The group, represented by the States United Democracy Center and Protect Democracy Project, argues that the defendants’ actions, if allowed to stand, “would chill public participation by veterans around the country.”
+The group—including former secretaries of the U.S. Army and Navy, retired senior officers, and Vet Voice Foundation—argued that the defendants’ actions, if allowed to stand, “would chill public participation by veterans around the country.”
 It also argues that Kelly’s remarks that the military is obligated to not follow unlawful orders are a “restatement of a settled principle of military law” and do not warrant discipline by the Defense Department.

-In his opinion, the judge cited and quoted from the arguments made by the military leaders and Vet Voice Foundation in the amicus brief.
+In his Feb.
+12 opinion ruling in Kelly’s favor, the judge cited and quoted from the arguments made in the brief.

 “Per an amicus brief submitted by forty-one retired officers, many veterans are today ‘declining’ to ‘participate in public debate on important and contested issues’ out of fear of ‘official reprisal,’” he wrote.
 “That is a troubling development in a free country!”